 The SPD provides information on:

-- When an employee can begin to participate in the plan
+- When an employee can participate in the plan

 - How you calculate the services and benefits